• All Recipes

 • Quick and Foolproof: This easy recipe is designed for busy weeknights.
 Bake the tofu while you prepare the roasted salsa.

-• Versatile: Perfect for plant-based tacos, nachos, burrito bowls, tostadas, or even walking tacos!
+• Versatile: Perfect for plant-based stuffed tacos, healthy nacho bowls, burrito bowls, tostadas, or even walking tacos!

 • Meal Prep-Friendly: Make a batch ahead of time.
 Cook once for tacos, wraps, or salads throughout the week.